List Colouring Squares of Planar Graphs: Proof of Lemma : Finding a Reduction

 In this section we prove Lemma~\ref{lemeuler}.
 Throughout the section we assume that~$\MF$ is a nice family of graphs.
-Since~$\MF$ is minor-closed and not the class of all graphs, there exists a graph~$H$ so that every graph in~$\MF$ is $H$-minor free.
-By Theorem~\ref{adbounded}, every graph in~$\MF$ has average degree at most~$C_\MF$ for some constant~$C_\MF$.
+Since there is a $k$ such that no graph in $\MF$ contains $K_{3,k}$ as a minor, Theorem~\ref{adbounded} implies every graph in~$\MF$ has average degree at most~$C_\MF$ for some constant~$C_\MF$.